Hunger is just one of the reasons people keep eating.

 Let’s face it – it’s easier to dive into a tub of ice cream than dive into our emotions.
 With bent-spoon in hand, we scrape the bottom of the bowl without touching the surface of the feelings that we’re eating away.
 We turn to food during times of grief, anger, and sadness so that we can both comfort the body and give it something to do.

-Instead of drowning your sorrows in a root beer float, take pause and check-in with yourself.
+Instead of drowning your sorrows in a root beer float, take a pause and check in with yourself.
 Go within, shutting out all distractions and external stimuli in order to dig deeper.
 It’s only once we’re in an open, receptive state that we can begin to get to the root of the issue; connecting with our emotions in a calm manner, and discovering how and why they arose in the first place.

 Although eating is an enjoyable way to pass the time, it’s a good idea to remind yourself that consuming food is not an ideal hobby.
 Unless you’re a world-champion hot dog eater, it’s probably best that you find other, more constructive ways to enjoy life.